BobanaS/BobanaS/README.md

 ## Hello world  👋

-I am Bobana, QA Tester with a passion for technology and a quest for perfection.
+I am Bobana, QA Specialist with a passion for technology and a quest for perfection.
 I thrive on ensuring that every line of code is flawless and every feature functions seamlessly.
 My mission?
 To find those sneaky bugs and guarantee the highest quality of software.

 ## 🌱 Currently Learning
 I’m currently learning [Cypress on Udemy](https://www.udemy.com/course/cypress-web-automation-testing-from-zero-to-hero/) to further enhance my automation testing skills.